benitoanagua/MuyaMaterial/README.md

 4. Push to the branch (`git push origin feature/improvement`)
 5. Open a Pull Request

-## Changelog

-### v0.1.0 (Pre-Release)
+### Contribution Guidelines

-- Initial public release
-- Four theme variants: Black, Dark, Light, Soft
-- Material Design 3 color system implementation
-- Complementary color harmony based on seed color #7D944C
+- Follow the existing code structure and naming conventions
+- Test your changes across all theme variants
+- Update documentation if you add new features
+- Ensure accessibility standards are maintained

 ## License